 Rbraunwa (public domain)

 General Paredes was not swayed by this show of force.
 He expelled the U.S. envoy from Mexico, declared his willingness to fight, and sent thousands of troops to the city of Matamoros.
 In April 1846, he appointed General Mariano Arista as the commander of this growing force.

 Polk hesitated to respond with hostilities against Mexico.
-Many political foes within the United States questioned his claims to the Rio Grande boundary.
-Polk realized a move to cross the Rio Grande or fire the first shots of war might sway public opinion against his cause.
-Instead, he waited for Mexican forces to initiate combat north of the river so he could portray the conflict as one of national defense.
+Many political foes within the U.S. questioned his claims to the Rio Grande boundary.
+Polk realized crossing the Rio Grande or firing the first shots might sway public opinion against his cause.
+Instead, he waited for Mexican forces to initiate fighting north of the river so he could portray the conflict as one of national defense.

 War is declared

 Mexican military leaders viewed U.S. occupation of the Rio Grande as an invasion of their territory and did not hesitate to cross the river.
 On April 25, 1846, Mexican troops overwhelmed a U.S. scout party on the north bank of the river, at Rancho de Carricitos.
 Word of this clash reached Washington D.C. on May 10.
 The news caused President Polk to announce Mexico had "spilled American blood upon the American territory".